AaronTraas/Notes/Recipes/Chicken-Skewers.md

 hero_image: chicken_skewers.jpg
 ---

-# Chinese Grilled Chicken Skewers
+# Chicken Skewers

+I am trying to replicate the chicken skewers you get from Chinese takeout or buffet.
 Not super authentic, but very delicious.
 I subbed out the chinese cooking wine and sugar for mirin, as it's basically cooking wine + sugar.
 This is best cooked on a low and slow grill.

+Boneless, skinless thighs are absolutely required for this.

+Optionally, if you're feeling lazy or are missing some ingredients, replace the marinade with a bottle of cheap teriyaki marinade.
+Not as good, but easy to keep in the pantry.
+Also, feel free to use Italian salad dressing

 ## Ingredients: